Never Think About What to Make for Dinner for the Next Two Months with My Lazy Cooking Bundle

 Banana bread is a soft, sweet loaf that has been popular since the 1930s.
 This quick and easy banana bread recipe is straight from my grandmas’s recipe box.
 It uses only ingredients that you’re likely to have in the store cupboard already.

 Baking a banana loaf is the ideal way to use up any unloved brown bananas.
 Once you’ve mastered banana bread, you’ll never throw an overripe banana away again.
 Feeling fancy?
-There are lots of variations on this simple version of banana bread, including pumpkin banana bread and banana bread pudding.
+There are lots of variations on this simple version of banana bread, including pumpkin banana bread, chocolate banana bread and banana bread pudding.

 INGREDIENTS TO MAKE BANANA BREAD

 - 1/2 cup white sugar

 This recipe requires three or four bananas.
 But, as bananas vary in size quite a lot, two huge ones or five tiny ones could suffice.
 You should have just over a cup full or banana puree when they’re mashed up.

 Pro Tip: Bananas need to be really ripe.
 Don’t even think about baking with yellow bananas.
 The skin needs to be mostly brown.
 Even completely black bananas could be good for baking, just give them a sniff to make sure that they don’t smell bad and you’re good to go.

 INGREDIENT SUBSTITUTIONS & ADDITIONS